Shaga-Matula/Mastermind_PG/README.md

 </figure>

 ### Fixed Bug
-  * Added "window.scrollTo(0, 0);" to the "Return to Game" buttton in JavaScript.
+  * Added "window.scrollTo(0, 0);" to the "Return to Game" button in JavaScript.
 This will scroll the game page to top and the look will make the reveal more uniform.

 <hr style="border:1px solid white">